Why This Matters

 What You Should Know About Graduating From College in Illinois

 There are many considerations students should keep in mind when selecting a college.
 One factor that is often overlooked is the local job market.
 Before choosing a state in which to attend college, consider local employment opportunities.
-As of October 2021, the top five industries that employed the most people in Illinois were trade, transportation, and utilities; professional and business services; education and health services; goods-producing; and government.
+As of May 2022, the five industries that employ the most people in Illinois are office and administrative support occupations, transportation and material moving, management, sales, and food preparation and serving.

-For jobseekers with a bachelor’s degree, the five fastest-growing careers in Illinois are agents and talent managers, data scientists, logisticians, medical and health services managers, and actuaries.
+For jobseekers with a bachelor’s degree, the five fastest-growing occupations in Illinois are agents and talent managers, data scientists, logisticians, medical and health services managers, and actuaries.

 What’s Next?

 While researching colleges in Illinois, it’s important to consider financial aid.
-Below is a list of federal and state resources that offer grants, scholarships, and financial aid opportunities for undergraduate students in Illinois.
+Below is a list of federal and state resources that offer grants, scholarships, and other financial opportunities for undergraduate students in Illinois.

 • Illinois Student Assistance Commission.
-The Illinois Student Assistance Commission administers several scholarship, grant, prepaid tuition, and student loan repayment/forgiveness programs to support the post-secondary educational goals of Illinois students.
+This agency administers several scholarship, grant, prepaid tuition, and student loan repayment/forgiveness programs to support the post-secondary educational goals of Illinois students.